Long-UoA/Sensor-Allocation-and-Online-Learning-based-Path-Planning-Approach/README.md

 Follow the below steps to run experiments in Matlab.

-- Run the file OL_2cams_3targets_1horizons_10000TimeStamps_0.m.
+- Run the file OL_2cams_3targets_1horizons_10000TimeStamps_0.m to do the experiment.
   Here, the file scenario_2cams_3targets_1horizons_10000TimeStamps_0.mat should be the input file which includes the number of cameras and vessels, and their initial positions.

-- Atfer the experiment is done, the results will be save as the file output_OL_2cams_3targets_1horizons_10000TimeStamps_0.mat.
+- When the experiment is finished, the results will be stored in the file output_OL_2cams_3targets_1horizons_10000TimeStamps_0.mat.

 - Run the file plot_results.m to visulise the results.

-- To reproduce Table 2 in the paper, please have access to the code at this link https://drive.google.com/drive/folders/1ukXOiKAxcEhNU-_KFl9iw_tCcfU_x2KZ?usp=sharing
+- To reproduce Table 2 in the paper, have access to the code at this link https://drive.google.com/drive/folders/1ukXOiKAxcEhNU-_KFl9iw_tCcfU_x2KZ?usp=sharing